van-richard/CodingNotes/_sources/notebooks/commands/ls.md

 # `ls` - list information about files/folders

+- Use `ls` (List) to see what files/folders are in the current location.

-The default is to list the files in the current directory.
+- The default is to list the files in the current directory.
 Adding options can change how the list is organized.

 ```bash
 ls [option] [directory]